Education

 Job Creation

-FFC has educated the local population on better cattle farming and crop cultivation practices, as well as improved treatment of the environment.
+FFC continues to educate the local population on better cattle farming and crop cultivation practices, as well as improved treatment of the environment.
+We also continue to educate the our workforce in the forestry industry resulting in significant transferable skills development, including literacy.

 Quality education is one of the UN’s sustainable development goals.
 Our commitment to education extends beyond the schools and into the community, where we are training the local population in not just forestry practices, but cattle farming, crop cultivation, literacy, water usage and sustainable environmental practices.